GeoSn0w/iSecureOS/README.md

 ### Credits

-This application was done entirely by GeoSn0w (@FCE365), however, I'd like to credit **sarahh12099** for their bad repos list that is being used in the application.
+This application was done entirely by GeoSn0w (@hiDeviceCentral), however, I'd like to credit **sarahh12099** for their bad repos list that is being used in the application.

 ### FAQ (Frequent Asked Questions)